Residential vs Commercial Furniture

 Warranty

-On average, residential furniture includes a one year warranty for wood chairs and 1-6 months for metal chairs.
-Commercial furniture, on the other hand, offers a 3 years guarantee for USA made wood furniture and a lifetime structural warranty for metal chairs.
+On average, residential furniture typically comes with a one-year warranty for wood chairs and a 1-6 month warranty for metal chairs.
+In contrast, commercial furniture offers a three-year guarantee for USA-made wood furniture and a lifetime structural warranty for metal chairs.

 Strength

-For residential wood chairs and bar stools the average weight capacity is around 250 lbs.
-In contrast, commercial wood chairs and bar stools have a weight limit of 350 lbs or higher and made using mortise and tenon joints reinforced with glue and screws and additional D or H stretchers for additional strength.
+Residential wood chairs and bar stools typically have an average weight capacity of around 250 lbs.
+In contrast, commercial wood chairs and bar stools are built to support 350 lbs or more, using mortise and tenon joints reinforced with glue, screws, and additional D or H stretchers for extra strength.

 Testing and Accreditation